PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 08:59:44
+Last updated: 2024-04-06 09:00:18
-Random Quote: We didn't choose this life, we're just living in it. - Number Five
+Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker